cisagov/ScubaGear/baselines/teams.md

 Agencies SHOULD allow all apps published by Microsoft in the Global (org-wide default) meeting policy and all custom policies.
 - _Rationale:_ TODO
 - _Last modified:_ July 2023
-- _Note:_ Custom policies MAY be created to allow more flexibility for specific users.

 #### MS.TEAMS.8.2v1
 Agencies SHOULD NOT allow installation of all third-party apps or custom apps in the Global (org-wide default) meeting policy and all custom policies.